Plan Your School Visit

 • Tour topic for Guided Visit or Self-Guided Visit

-Reimbursement of travel expenses for qualifying schools in Jefferson and Orleans Parishes is generously underwritten by Elizabeth and Willy Monaghan.
-Download the Bus Reimbursement Form.
+Reimbursement of travel expenses for qualifying schools in Orleans, Jefferson, and St. Bernard Parishes generously underwritten by Elizabeth and Willy Monaghan.
+Download the Bus Reimbursement Application.

 New Orleans Museum of Art